 A guide to the Society’s resources for beginners

-Whether you are completely new to music or you already have experience on another instrument, the idea of learning to play the viol might seem daunting.
-The VdGSA is here to help, and we have compiled a list of advice and resources that will help you create the proper conditions to successfully start learning the viol, and make it an enjoyable and fulfilling experience.
+Whether you are completely new to music or you already have experience on another instrument, learning to play the viol is easier than you might expect.
+The VdGSA has compiled a list of advice and resources to facilitate your first steps on the viol and make it an enjoyable and fulfilling experience.

 Why should you learn the viol?